-Roots were gently cleaned with tap water over a 2 mm sieve.
-Root tips with evidence of EM fungal colonization were collected and examined under a dissecting microscope.
-To verify host identification of roots collected in forests with codominant Douglas Fir (Pseudotsuga menziesii) and/or Oak (Quercus sp.)
-(Table 1), we evaluated roots morphologically and molecularly as described in Bowman and Arnold 2018.
-We sorted EM root tips from P. ponderosa to morphotypes based on physical characteristics of the EM mantle.
+We gently cleaned roots with tap water over a 2 mm sieve.
+Examining roots under a dissecting microscope, we collected root tips with evidence of EM fungal colonization.
+To verify host identification of roots collected in forests with Douglas Fir (Pseudotsuga menziesii) and/or oak (Quercus sp.)
+(Table 1), we evaluated roots as described in Bowman and Arnold (2018).

+Briefly, we sorted EM root tips from P. ponderosa to morphotypes based on physical characteristics of the EM mantle (Agerer, 1995).
 The number of live root tips per morphotype was recorded for each soil core.
-One or two representative tips of each morphotype per core were chosen haphazardly for DNA extraction.
+One or two representatives of each morphotype per core were chosen haphazardly for DNA extraction.
 All other root tips were stored in cetyltrimethyl ammonium bromide (CTAB) at -80 °C. The remaining root samples were then air dried for 5-7 days, and their dry weight was recorded.

 We extracted total genomic DNA from root tips immediately after sorting using the RedExtract-N-Amp plant PCR kit (Sigma-Aldrich, St. Louis, Missouri, USA) following the manufacturer’s instructions.
 The internal transcribed spacer region (ITSrDNA, including ITS1, ITS2, and 5.8S rDNA) was PCR-amplified using primers ITS1F and LR3.
-We did not use primer ITS4B because of the prevalence of ectomycorrhizal Ascomycota in preliminary surveys.
-Sequences were also run through UNITE and NCBI to ensure that amplified DNA was from target ectomycorrhizal species rather than soil fungi or root endophytes.
+We did not use primer ITS4B because of the prevalence of EM belong to Ascomycota in preliminary surveys (Bowman & Arnold, 2018).

-PCR products were visualized with SYBR green following electrophoresis on a 1% agarose gel in 1% TAE buffer.
-All samples that successfully amplified were cleaned with ExoSAP-IT (Affymetrix, Santa Clara, California, USA).
+We visualized PCR products with SYBR green following electrophoresis on a 1% agarose gel in 1% TAE buffer.
+We cleaned samples that amplified using ExoSAP-IT (Affymetrix, Santa Clara, California, USA).
 Bidirectional Sanger sequencing was performed by the University of Arizona Genetics Core using the Applied Biosystems Big Dye Chemistry Terminator v.
 3.1 cycle sequencing kit.
-Once data were returned, we automatically assembled sequences, scored bases, and assigned quality scores via phred and phrap, coordinated by Mesquite v.
+We assembled sequences, scored bases, and assigned quality scores with phred and phrap in Mesquite v.
 2.01+ (Maddison and Maddison, 2011; Ewing and Green, 1998; Ewing et al., 1998).
-Assembled sequences were manually edited in Sequencher v.
+We manually edited assembled sequences in Sequencher v.
 4.10.1 (GeneCodes Corporation).
+Sequences were classified to family/genus using UNITE and NCBI to ensure that amplified DNA was from EM species rather than soil fungi or root endophytes.
 All sequences have been deposited to GenBank (Appendix #).

-In total, we isolated a total of 9,844 root tips from 132 root cores.
-Of these, 514 root tips were selected from individual morphotype groups for sequencing in which 442 (86%) were successfully sequenced.
-Operational taxonomic units (OTUs) were assembled in the web-based Mobyle SNAP Workbench using the sanger_otu_clustering_workflow (Monacell and Carbone, 2014; U’Ren et al., 2014).
+We isolated 9,844 root tips from 132 root cores.
+Of these, 514 were selected from individual morphotype groups for sequencing of which 442 (86%) were sequenced successfully.
+We assembled operational taxonomic units (OTUs) in the web-based Mobyle SNAP Workbench using the sanger_otu_clustering_workflow (Monacell and Carbone, 2014; U’Ren et al., 2014).
 The assembly pipeline used removed chimeric sequences (Edgar et al., 2011); automatically trimmed the small subunit ribosomal DNA (SSUrDNA), large subunit DNA (LSUrDNA), and 5.8S sequences; and removed sequences lacking either the ITS1 or ITS2 region.
 Sequences were clustered into OTUs at 97% sequence similarity resulting in a total of 116 OTUs (Izzo et al., 2005; Smith et al., 2007).
 Of the 116 OTUs, 54 (47%) were singletons and 20 (17%) were doubletons.

 Analysis